-And referred to small and feisty dogs used for working underground and in small, hard to reach spaces.
+And referred to small and feisty dogs used for working underground.

 Their high prey drive and courage gave them seemingly endless enthusiasm.

 Changes to the Yorkshire Terrier Breed

-Any dog of a small terrier type with a long coat, being labelled a Yorkshire Terrier.
+Any dog of a small terrier type with a long coat, was called a Yorkshire Terrier.